ontop/ontop/.github/CONTRIBUTING.md

 # How to contribute to Ontop

-Please visit https://ontop-vkg.org/community/contributing/ for the guideline.
+Please visit https://ontop-vkg.org/community/contributing/ for the guidelines.